Home » Carnatic » Raagam Thalam Sruthi

 Jathis In Thalam

-In South Indian Classical Music, Jathis can be seen in Alankarams which comes after Thaatu Varisai.
+Jathis can be seen in Alankarams which comes after Thaatu Varisai.
 The Lagu varies completely based on Jathi.
-Jathi are words used to mention beats in dance.
 These Jathis can be classified into 5 types as per their counts.

 The Jathi can be classified as per the Lagu.
 The classifications are as follows.

-1. Thisra Jathi – The Thisra Jathi has 3 beats.
+1. Thisra Jathi – It has 3 beats.
 An artist uses 3 Aksharakalam while performing Thisra Jathi.

 2. Chathusra Jathi- The Chathusra Jathi has 4 beats.
 The famous Adhi Thalam is Chathusra Triouta Thalam